-- A loss of coolant accident with the potential to drive the leakage outside of the containment via supporting systems (i.e. a loss of coolant accident in an interface system)18; - Plant event sequences producing a consequential containment bypass (e.g. an (ii) induced steam generator tube rupture); - (iii) A plant event sequence with core melt and in which the containment is open19 (e.g. in the shutdown state). - Significant fuel degradation in a spent fuel pool20. (e) - 4.14 The grouping in para.
-4.13 is consistent with the recommendations provided in SSG-53 [6] (see para 3.67) and SSG-2 (Rev. 1) [9] (see para 3.56), and highlights some examples of plant event sequences (e.g. severe accident conditions) for consideration for practical elimination. - 4.15 Other criteria for grouping are also possible.
-To facilitate the grouping proposed, each type of plant event sequence should be analysed to identify the associated combination of failures or associated physical phenomena that are specific to the plant design, and which have the potential to lead to a radioactive release greater than the maximum radioactive release allowed in accordance with para 5.31A of SSR-2/1 (Rev.1) [1]. - 4.16 The identification and grouping described in paras 4.13 and 4.15 should combine, when relevant, the following approaches: - A phenomenological (top-down) approach, in which phenomena are considered that (a) might challenge the confinement function before or in the course of a severe accident, in order to define a comprehensive list of plant event sequences, i.e. as listed in para.
-4.13; - A sequence-oriented (bottom-up) approach, in which all plant event sequences that could lead to a severe accident are reviewed.
+- (i) A loss of coolant accident with the potential to drive the leakage outside of the containment via supporting systems (i.e. a loss of coolant accident in an interface system)22; - (ii) Plant event sequences producing a consequential containment bypass (e.g. an induced steam generator tube rupture); - (iii) A plant event sequence with core melt and in which the containment is open23 (e.g. in the shutdown state). - (e) Significant fuel degradation in a spent fuel pool24. - 4.14 The grouping in para 4.134 is consistent with the recommendations provided in SSG-53 [6] (see para 3.67) and SSG-2 (Rev. 1) [9] (see para 3.56), and highlights some examples of plant event sequences (e.g. severe accident conditions) for consideration for practical elimination. - 4.15 Other criteria for grouping are also possible.
+The consequences of the accidents in para.
+4.143(c)(i) and 4.134(c)(ii) could in fact be mitigated by the implementation of reasonable technical means.
+In such cases, for scenarios not retained within the scope of consideration for practical elimination, evidence of the effectiveness and an appropriate reliability of the mitigation should be provided.
+To facilitate the grouping proposed, each type of plant event sequence should be analysed to identify the associated combination of failures or associated physical phenomena that are specific to the plant design, and which have the potential to lead to a loss of the confinement function. - 4.16 The identification and grouping described in paras 4.134 and 4.165 should combine, when relevant, the following approaches: - (a) A phenomenological (top-down) approach, in which phenomena are considered that might challenge the confinement function before or in the course of a severe accident, in order to define a comprehensive list of plant event sequences, i.e. as listed in para.
+4.143; - (b) A sequence-oriented (bottom-up) approach, in which all plant event sequences that could lead to a severe accident are reviewed.
 For each sequence, any challenge to the confinement function is assessed (this might involve evaluation of the loads on the containment and of possible release routes via leakages and bypasses).
-The sequenceoriented approach supplements the phenomenological approach with broader screening to identify all relevant plant event sequences.
+The sequence-oriented approach supplements the phenomenological approach with broader screening to identify all relevant plant event sequences.